NP Authority: The Practice Environment in Indiana

 Making a Measured Transition to Independent Practice

 In 2020, a crisis even more insistent than the state’s looming primary care shortages forced the hand of Indiana’s decision-makers.
-As part of Governor Eric J. Holcomb’s Executive Order 20-05, all restrictions which impeded the delivery of NP services were waived, temporarily.
+As part of Governor Eric J. Holcomb’s Executive Order 20-05, all restrictions that impeded the delivery of NP services were waived, temporarily.
 Several other restricted practice states followed suit, resulting in an unprecedented opportunity for progressively-minded NPs to prove their point: when empowered to the full extent of their training, NPs can make a huge difference, especially in a full-scale crisis.

 And, despite the biggest fears of the fans of restricted practice for NPs, lifting restrictions appeared to have helped.
 Dr. Juestel and her colleagues will be sifting through new data sets and looking for new research about this period of temporary full practice authority.